 Conclusion

-Start with your 10 best-selling products or 10% of the best-selling products.
-You're likely to see the positive impact of your changes within a few weeks.
+If you would rather start small, try optimizing your 10 best-selling products or 10% of the best-selling products first.
+You will likely see the positive impact of your changes within a few weeks and following that, roll the changes out across your entire feed.

 Taking the time to optimize your product titles in Google Shopping will ensure you're always one step ahead of the competition.